CalistaJajalla/ph-social-posting-times/SET-UP.md

 - Hourly and daily seasonality (Commute, work and school hours, etc.)
 - Platform-specific peak hours

 This synthetic data is designed for training models and exploring optimal posting schedules during the festive season.
+I took inspiration in some sites (see References below), but they were either 'not specific to Christmas season' or 'not PH-based'.

 ## 3. Setup Python Virtual Environment (venv)